mafudge/ist769-old/content/C-Hadoop/Lab-C.md

 `beeline> quit;`

-# Exercises
+# Exercises (7 total)

 Try to complete the following exercises.
 Refer to your nodes, and the class lecture video to help you if you get stuck!
+You will struggle, but also learn a lot as you complete these exercises!

-1. From the `datasets` folder load the `customers/customers.csv`,  `customers/surveys.csv`, and `tweets/tweets.psv` into HDFS.
+Ex 1.
+From the `datasets` folder load the `customers/customers.csv`,  `customers/surveys.csv`, and `tweets/tweets.psv` into HDFS.
 Specifically:

   | source | HDFS Location |
   | ----- | ----- |